BenJCross1995/GITTutorial/paper.md

 ## Reception and Interpretation

 Finally, we will examine the reception of both texts by audiences and critics, and explore how each has been interpreted and reinterpreted over time.
 This will help us to understand how the meaning of a text can evolve over time, and how the context in which a text is read can shape its interpretation.

+# Literary Analysis

+"The Lord of the Rings" is a richly detailed epic that draws on a wide range of literary, historical, and mythological sources.
+To argue that the book is a work of non-fiction, it's important to analyze how these sources have been incorporated into the story, and how they contribute to its themes and meanings.

+For example, Tolkien drew heavily on Norse and Celtic mythology to create the world of Middle-earth, and many of the characters and events in the story are based on or inspired by mythological figures.
+By examining these mythological sources and how they have been adapted in the story, it's possible to gain a deeper understanding of the underlying themes and meanings of the book.

+Similarly, "The Lord of the Rings" can be analyzed in the context of the broader tradition of epic storytelling.
+By comparing it to other epic works, such as Homer's "Iliad" or Virgil's "Aeneid," it's possible to understand how Tolkien's work reflects the literary and cultural traditions that have shaped epic storytelling over the centuries.

+Another approach to literary analysis is to examine the language and imagery used in the book.
+Tolkien was a linguist and philologist, and he created a richly detailed invented language, Sindarin, for the elves in the story.
+By analyzing the language and how it's used in the story, it's possible to gain a deeper understanding of the world-building and the way in which the characters interact with each other.

+Ultimately, a comprehensive literary analysis of "The Lord of the Rings" would need to take into account all of these elements, as well as the many other sources that Tolkien drew on, in order to make a compelling argument that the book is a work of non-fiction.